jadecobra/python_tdd_exercises/DICTIONARIES.md

         except KeyError:
             return default
     ```
-- let's try the `get` method with an existing key
+- let us try the `get` method with an existing key
     ```python
     def test_how_to_get_a_value_when_a_key_does_not_exist(self):
         a_dictionary = {